-BECOME A TEACHER IN ARIZONA
+STEPS TO BECOMING A TEACHER IN ARIZONA

-Important Note: Education licensure requirements and salary statistics (for teachers and administrators) are subject to change.
+Important Note: Education licensure requirements, statistics and other information are subject to change.
 Teach.com makes its best effort to keep content accurate; however, the official sources are the state education departments.
 Please confirm licensing requirements with your state before applying for licensure or renewal.
-Last updated: 1/06/2015
+Last updated: 11/3/2016

-Early Childhood Education -- 37 semester hours of early childhood education courses, including courses in 8 areas including child growth and development, early language and literacy development, developmentally appropriate instructional methods, and typical and atypical early childhood behaviors.Elementary Education – 45 semester hours of education courses.
+Early Childhood Education: 37 semester hours of early childhood education courses, including courses in 8 areas, such as child growth and development, early language and literacy development, developmentally appropriate instructional methods, and typical and atypical early childhood behaviors.

-Secondary Education – 30 semester hours of education courses.
+Secondary Education: 30 semester hours of education courses.

-Special Education – 45 semester hours of education courses, including 21 hours of courses in special education.
+Special Education: 45 semester hours of education courses, including 21 hours of courses in special education.

 All levels of teaching require 8 semester hours of practicum/student teaching.

-Arizona Teacher Certification
+Step Two: Arizona Teacher Certification Programs

 Getting a teaching certificate usually involves the completion of an accredited certification course with both pedagogical theory and classroom practice components.
 These courses can be completed either on-site or online.
 More information about teacher certification, including available certificates and accredited teacher preparation programs in Arizona can be found here.

 Arizona Teaching Fellows “trains accomplished professionals and recent college graduates to become high-impact teachers in schools serving disadvantaged students in communities throughout Arizona.”
-Teaching Fellows participate in an intensive summer internship and then teach for two years while completing certification coursework in a curriculum designed to prepare Fellows for working with high-need students.
+Teaching Fellows participate in an intensive summer internship and then teach for 2 years while completing certification coursework in a curriculum designed to prepare Fellows for working with high-need students.